Fish crow: Diet

 Food is taken mainly from the ground or shallow water where the bird hovers and plucks food items out of the water with its feet.
 The fish crow is omnivorous.
 It feeds on small crustaceans, such as crabs and shrimps, other invertebrates, stranded fish, and live fish if the situation favors their capture, eggs and nestlings of birds, small reptiles, the fruits of many trees, peanuts, and grains, as well as human scraps where available.

 Breeding

 The nest is usually built high in a tree and is often accompanied in nearby trees with other nests of the same species forming small, loose colonies.
+The fish crow, however, is not strictly colonial, but will nest within 100 yards of each other, particularly where nest trees are scarce, such as in marshes.
+Depending on what trees are available, the birds put their nests near the top of evergreens, deciduous trees, palms, and mangroves.
+They are also known to raid heron nests and nest in heron colonies.

 Usually, four or five eggs are laid.
 Pale blue-green in colour, they bear blotches of olive-brown.
 Fish crows build a new nest for each breeding attempt.
 A pair of fish crows were reported to have raised a young blue jay for multiple weeks.

 Conservation

 This species appears to be somewhat more resistant to West Nile virus than the American crow.
 Survival rates of up to 45% have been reported for fish crows, compared with near zero for American crows.